geonetwork/doc/source/user-guide/quick-start/index.rst

 .. figure:: img/a-record.png

-To get more information, switch the advanced view mode.
+* To get more information, switch the advanced view mode.
-To update the record, click the edit button.
+* To update the record, click Edit.

 .. _quick_start-3D:

-From the results or the record view, you can easily add WMS layers referenced in a metadata record on the map.
-With the map, you can visualize your data, choose your background maps, query objects, display on a 3D globe and more ...
+From the results or the record view, you can add WMS layers referenced in a metadata record on the map.
+Using the map, you can:

+* Visualize your data,
+* Choose your background maps,
+* Query objects,
+* Display on a 3D globe

 .. figure:: img/map-africa-basin.png